UrbanInstitute/covid-neighborhood-job-analysis/README.md

 ## Manual Data Updates
-Because the New York State data and BLS state-level advanced claims are released in PDF format, we use a manual process to update those files, as follows:
+Because the New York State data and BLS state-level advanced claims are released in PDF format, we use a manual process to update those files.
+These steps, outlined below, need to be performed before running the scripts above.

   1) Download the most recent NY state data from https://labor.ny.gov/stats/weekly-ui-claims-report.shtm and add the current week of data as a new column to the sheet in `data/raw-data/small/ny-manual-input-data.xlsx.`

-  If you don't run script 1b and/or don't have an AWS account to use Textract, you need to perform these additional manual updates:

   2) Download the most recent BLS state-level advance claims data from https://oui.doleta.gov/unemploy/claims.asp.
 On the page, select State > 2020-2021 > Spreadsheet > Submit.
+The CSV should be called `r539cy.xls` and should be saved in `data/raw-data/big/`.
+You may need to open the CSV and resave as an XLS document in order to correctly register it as an XLS file.
+     If you don't do this, R might throw an error when reading the file in.

+  If you don't run script 1b and/or don't have an AWS account to use Textract, you need to perform these additional manual updates:

-Once the Excel sheet downloads, open it, and filter to the latest week in the `Filed week ended` column.
+  1) Open `r539cy.xls` and filter to the latest week in the `Filed week ended` column.
 The values in the `Initial Claims` column are going to be a little different form the values in `data/raw-data/small/initial-claims-bls-state.csv` as the BLS updates the previous weeks numbers.
 You need to replace the old values in `initial-claims-bls-state.csv` with the updated values from the `Initial Claims`  column of the downloaded excel sheet.

-  3) Add a column to `data/raw-data/small/initial-claims-bls-state.csv` for the next week and manually fill in the new weeks numbers reported in this
+  2) Add a column to `data/raw-data/small/initial-claims-bls-state.csv` for the next week and manually fill in the new weeks numbers reported in this
      pdf: [https://www.dol.gov/ui/data.pdf/](https://www.dol.gov/ui/data.pdf/)
      Be sure that states line up - they may be in different orders in the PDF